Outposts

 Jumping sturgeon breaks boater's leg

-A Gulf sturgeon in the Suwannee River.
-A Florida boater's leg was broken when a 60- to 75-pound sturgeon jumped from the water and crashed into her.
+A Florida boater’s leg was broken when a 60- to 75-pound sturgeon jumped from the water and crashed into her.
 The incident occurred just days after the Florida Fish and Wildlife Conservation Commission issued a warning to boaters about being cautious in waters populated by the fish.

 Tina Fletcher, 25, of Cross City, Fla., was a passenger Sunday aboard an airboat on Florida's Suwannee River when the accident happened, FWC spokeswoman Karen Parker told the Gainesville Sun.

-"She was riding on a 16-foot-long Freedom Craft air prop airboat when the fish jumped and hit her leg," Parker said.
+‘She was riding on a 16-foot-long Freedom Craft air prop airboat when the fish jumped and hit her leg,’ Parker said.
 Witnesses told FWC officers that the fish slid back into the water after the incident.

 This is the fifth reported sturgeon encounter in Florida waters since April, and the most serious.